 Your supervisory team will explain to you their expectations of the time commitment required in order to make progress within your field of study.
-If circumstances are such that you are not able to engage regularly with your degree, then please contact your Director of Studies to discuss your situation and agree an appropriate course of action.
+If circumstances are such that you are not able to engage regularly with your degree, then please contact your Director of Studies to discuss your situation and agree on an appropriate course of action.

-International student attendance: Tier 4 visa holders
+International student attendance: Tier 4 and Student visa holders

 As a doctoral student, you are entitled to take up to 25 working days' holiday leave (for full-time students; pro rata for part-time students) from your programme in any 12-month period, in addition to days on which the University is closed (e.g. bank holidays and discretionary closure days).
 The timing of your leave should be negotiated with your lead supervisor.
 If your programme includes a formally assessed taught element, you should not normally take leave during the taught element.

 Leave and sickness guidance

 If you are ill there is information on who to inform, where to get medical advice and to check if you are entitled to any sick pay.
 Please review our sickness guidance.

 There is a specific policy for doctoral students wishing to take a period of maternity, paternity and adoption leave.